 Overview

 University life can be overwhelming for any first-year student.
-The academic peer mentors are available to help you settle in, adjust to higher education, make new friends and connect to the NWU community.
-Academic peer mentor have also recently transitioned to university and can, based on their personal experience, provide you with direction and guidance to do the same.
+The peer mentors are available to help you settle in, adjust to higher education, make new friends and connect to the NWU community.
+A peer mentor have also recently transitioned to university and can, based on their personal experience, provide you with direction and guidance to do the same.

-FAQ's about the academic peer mentors
+FAQ's about the peer mentors

-Do you have a question regarding the Academic Peer Mentoring Programme?
+Do you have a question regarding the Peer Mentoring Programme?
 Take a look at our Student FAQ section.

-Q. What is an academic peer mentor?
+Q. What is a peer mentor?

-An academic peer mentor is a senior student who has also recently transitioned successfully to tertiary education.
+A peer mentor is a senior student who has also recently transitioned successfully to tertiary education.
 They provide you with direction and guidance to do the same based on their personal experiences and best practice.

-The academic peer mentors are commited to:
+The peer mentors are commited to:

-- Promote your academic success at university
+• Promote your academic success at university

-- Help you transition and adjust to university
+• Help you transition and adjust to university

-- Enhanceyour sense of belonging to increase your intention to stay in university and graduate (retention)
+• Enhanceyour sense of belonging to increase your intention to stay in university and graduate (retention)

-- Affirm your belief that you can succeed as a university student
+• Affirm your belief that you can succeed as a university student

-- Provide safe space for you to share personal, social and academic concerns
+• Provide safe space for you to share personal, social and academic concerns

-- Increase your levels of motivation, self-directedness and self-efficacy
+• Increase your levels of motivation, self-directedness and self-efficacy

 Q. Where can I ask a mentor a question during Orientation?

 Please go to the chat rooms on the 1st Year Navigation eFundi site, and post your question (about your studies or your transition to university).
-This eFundi site is monitored by academic peer mentors, and they will, to the best of their ability, answer your questions in the chat or via the eFundi message tool (pop up message on each page).
+This eFundi site is monitored by peer mentors, and they will, to the best of their ability, answer your questions in the chat or via the eFundi message tool (pop up message on each page).

 Signing up with a mentor